9nee/r/immergrok-changelog.md

 - Did you know we've always had methods exposed in the backend to manage cookies?
 We did.
 Now we even use them!

-### Small file refactors
+### Complete refactors

 - No more github417.js, it is now githubLoader.js, hopefully will never have a number again.
 (Name subject to change)
-- Started moving responsibilities away from said githubLoader file.
+- Standardized most of the plain JavaScript to JQuery.
+Now we pester tomboysweat to update to JQuery 3.

+#### Custom Modules folder

+Since I'm moving all single responsibilities to modules, this opens up the posibility of having a menu to pick and choose which modules you want loaded.
+Just the possibility though, it's not implemented.

-  - NEW: holoPeek.js
+- NEW: Holopeek folder with holoPeek.js
 - NEW: enhancedEmotes.js (WIP)
+- NEW: Custom CSS Injection folder! (read below)
+- NEW: rratButton.js
+- NEW: nndChatModule.js (Disabled, just leftover code moved)
-  - NEW: confetti-styles.js
+- NEW: soundpostModule.js (WIP!)
 - Rewrote a lot of base javascript code to JQuery, for consistency and free headaches.

-### Polkapeek rewrite
+#### Polkapeek rewrite

 - Changed the name internally to holopeek, fuck you luxes.
 - NEW: The range sliders will now update live, instead of when you refresh the checkbox.